Sadin/PASDPromethean-Stuff/README.md

 a database for collecting information and troubleshooting older promethean activ boards.

+***

 ### Barkley
 Typically gen1 / gen2 boards.
-Due to driver signing and changes in windows 1903 only an unsigned, unsupported driver works
+Due to driver signing and changes in windows 1903 only an unsigned, unsupported driver works.

+> *see readme/todo in barkley directory for current troubleshooting and breakdown*

+***

 ### Schuylkill
 100,300,500 series boards